Minhdao07/loan-default-prediction/README.md

 #  Loan Default Prediction

 ##  Project Overview
 This project predicts the probability of loan default using a dataset from Kaggle.
-We build an **end-to-end Machine Learning pipeline**, from Exploratory Data Analysis (EDA) and data preprocessing to model training and evaluation.
+We build an **end-to-end Machine Learning pipeline**: from Exploratory Data Analysis (EDA) and data preprocessing to model training and evaluation.

-**Goal:** Assist financial institutions in identifying high-risk borrowers for informed lending decisions and reduced credit risk.
+** Goal:** Assist financial institutions in identifying high-risk borrowers to improve decision-making and reduce credit risk.

 ---

 ##  Objectives
 1. Understand the dataset and identify patterns related to loan defaults.
 2. Clean and preprocess the data for modeling.
 3. Train a predictive model to estimate the probability of default.